stevhliu/stevhliu/README.md

 When I’m not doing nerdy data things, I like doing nerdy video game things.
 Currently I am playing Fallout 76, which is turning out to be a great stay-at-home activity.
 When I’m not being a nerd at all, I like to cook and bake, watch the Golden State Warriors play, taste cool new coffees, visit National Parks and pet dogs 🐶.

 ### 📓 Projects
-🔮 [astroGPT](https://huggingface.co/stevhliu/astroGPT) - a GPT-2 model fine-tuned with fastai to generate a daily horoscope, head over to the 🤗 Hugging Face Model Hub to give it a try!
+* 🔮 [astroGPT](https://huggingface.co/stevhliu/astroGPT): a GPT-2 model fine-tuned with fastai to generate a daily horoscope, head over to the 🤗 Hugging Face Model Hub to give it a try!
+* 📊 [COVID19](https://stevhliu.github.io/satsuma/altair/data%20vis/covid19/2020/04/05/covid19-in-ca.html) dashboard: an interactive dashboard updated daily to keep track of COVID stats like total testing volume, daily testing volume, daily changes in death, positive cases added each day and hospitalizations in California.
+Built with altair ❤️.

 ### Holla at me:
 * read the latest articles on my [blog](https://stevhliu.github.io/satsuma/)